 The School of Science was established concurrently with Walailak University and embraced these three main purposes:

-- To serve teaching and fundamental science module development for schools to conform to management of education at Walailak University.
+- To serve teaching and fundamental science module development for schools to conform to the management of education at Walailak University.

-- To produce graduates in the five disciplines of science: physics, chemistry, biology, biochemistry and mathematics and statistics.
+- To produce graduates in the five disciplines of science: physics, chemistry, biology, biochemistry, and mathematics and statistics.

 - To manage fundamental research and applied science.

-The completion of the building construction at Walailak University the first-year undergraduate students were welcomed into the 1998 program, the university began with six schools with the addition of the School of Liberal Arts and School of Science which performed foundational courses.
+After the completion of the building construction at Walailak University the first-year undergraduate students were welcomed into the 1998 program, the university began with six schools with the addition of the School of Liberal Arts and School of Science which performed foundational courses.

 Today, the main task of the School of Science is to service students in science and mathematics courses both in general education and specific education for students in all programs and schooling.
-Science students are able to enrol in the following programs:
+Science students are able to enroll in the following programs:

-- Bachelor of Science Program in Computational Science
+- Bachelor of Science Program in Science

-- Master of Science (Chemistry)
+- Master Program in Science (International Program)

-- Master of Science (Physics)
+- Master of Science (Physics) (Closed)

-- Doctor of Philosophy (Chemistry)
+- Doctor of Philosophy Program in Science (International Program)

-- Doctor of Philosophy (Physics)
+- Doctor of Philosophy (Physics) (Closed)

-The school also promotes learning, developing and the transfer of knowledge and achievements in science and technology, to the community for social and economic development.
+The school also promotes learning, developing, and the transfer of knowledge and achievements in science and technology, to the community for social and economic development.
 School of Science has numerous research publications in international journals such as ISI and SCOPUS database.
-Additionally, academic staff have presented their research at national and international conferences, and been invited as special lecturers to external agencies.
+Additionally, academic staff has presented their research at national and international conferences, and been invited as special lecturers to external agencies.
 In academic services to the community, the School of Science has performed for more than ten projects which have financial support from external agencies i.e. International Science Olympiads and Astronomy Olympiads, and Junior Science Talent Project (JSTP).